-The Minsk City Court sentenced Mikalai Dziadok, a 33-year-old political prisoner, journalist and anarchist, to five years in a penal camp.
-He was found guilty of “organizing and preparing actions that grossly violate public order, or active participation in them”, “calls for actions aimed at harming the national security” (Art.
-361) and “illegal actions with regard to combustible substances”.
+The Minsk City Court sentenced Mikola Dziadok, a 33-year-old political prisoner, journalist and anarchist, to five years in a penal colony.
+He was found guilty of “organizing and preparing actions that grossly violate public order, or active participation in them”, “calls for actions aimed at harming the national security” (Article 361 of the Criminal Code) and “illegal actions with regard to combustible substances”.
 Before the trial, Dziadok has been in custody for 12 months.

 Dziadok was arrested last year and severely beaten.
-Security officers gassed him with pepper spray in order to force him confess on camera.
+Security officers pepper-sprayed him in order to force him to confess on camera.
 After arrest, Dziadok was brought to Minsk, where he was again beaten and tortured.
 He lay on the floor for four hours, was beaten with a truncheon, electrocuted and threatened with rape.
-The police officers demanded that he disclose passwords and the names of administrators of several Telegram channels.
-Dziadok revealed the details of the torture at the trial.
+The police officers demanded that he disclose passwords and names of administrators of several Telegram channels.
+Dziadok revealed the details of the tortures at the trial.